starwit-trainings/csharp-basics/03-objection-orientation/Readme.md

 * Implement the relations for all classes from the example's UML diagram.
 * Write a function, that takes a string as input and searches for all clubs with a name, starting with the input string.
 * Write a function, that takes a string as input and searches for all clubs with a name, containg the input string.
+* Look into the [sort documentation](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.sort?view=net-8.0) and try to sort one of the lists created in this excercise.